SharonHsueh/IR-model/README.md

 Also for queries_id_list.txt
 # step
 * First :
-	* load your data into documentofall, a dictionatry got key by each document id, and values by each document split()
+	* load your data into documentofall, a dictionary got key by each document id, and values by each document split()
 	* query as well
 * Second:
 	* calculate term frequency for both docs and queries, and get the inverse document frequency